2102 - Annual Leave

 Accumulation Limit/Rollover

-Exceptions to these limits will only be allowed in extremely unusual situations and must be approved, in advance, by the director of the Department of Human Resources.
-Refer to the applicable Bargaining Unit Contract for exception specifics.
+Exceptions to leave cap limits are allowed in rare instances and must be approved, in advance, by the director of the Department of Human Resources.

 Break in Service

-An employee who returns to state service after an absence caused by a temporary or permanent separation of less than six months, or an absence of six months or longer caused by a temporary separation other than temporary Military Leave shall commence to receive annual leave credit on the first day of the monthly pay period following completion of one qualifying monthly pay period of service after return.
+An employee who returns to state service after an absence caused by a temporary or permanent separation of less than six months, or an absence of six months or longer caused by a temporary separation (other than temporary Military Leave) shall commence to receive annual leave credit on the first day of the monthly pay period following completion of one qualifying monthly pay period of service.

-An employee who has accrued annual leave, upon separation from state service without fault on his/her part, is entitled to lump sum payment for the unused annual leave.
-This lump sum shall be computed by projecting the accumulated time on a calendar basis so that the lump sum will equal the amount which the employee would have been paid had he/she taken the time off but not separated from the state service.
+An employee who has accrued annual leave, upon separation from state service without fault on the employee’s part, is entitled to lump sum payment for the unused annual leave.
+This lump sum shall be computed by projecting the accumulated time on a calendar basis so that the lump sum will equal the amount which the employee would have been paid had they taken the time off but not separated from the state service.

-An employee who has accrued annual leave, upon separation from state service through fault on his/her part, is entitled to lump sum payment for the unused annual leave.
+An employee who has accrued annual leave, upon separation from state service through fault on the employee’s part, is entitled to lump sum payment for the unused annual leave.
 This lump sum shall be based on actual accumulated time without projection as provided above.

 Application